 Describe the school's plan, including the anticipated timeline, for returning to Hybrid Learning or On-Site Learning consistent with the Ready Schools, Safe Learners guidance.
-The District will continue to provide CDL options for our families, as our hybrid plans are being implemented, starting February 8, 2021.
+We anticipate offering CDL as a part of our hybrid plan throughout the 2020-21 school year.
 Please see the remainder of this blueprint to observe consistency with the Ready Schools, Safe Learners guidance.
 The remainder of this operational blueprint is not applicable to schools operating a Comprehensive Distance Learning Model.